Masthead process overview

 All YouTube mastheads must be served through a DCM account.
 This can be either the client’s account (media agency or advertiser) or YouTube’s in-house DCM account.
-For more information on serving through YouTube’s in-house DCM account, contact your campaign manager or sales representative.
+For more information on serving through YouTube’s in-house DCM account, contact your solutions consultant or sales representative.

-Depending on the campaign, trafficking is conducted by the client or the DoubleClick campaign manager.
-Please confirm with your Campaign manager before any trafficking takes place.
+Depending on the campaign, trafficking is conducted by the client or the DoubleClick solutions consultant.
+Please confirm with your solutions consultant before any trafficking takes place.